jldroid25/project2/README.md

   * Managers can choose an employee in the Employee-List section, and it will list all reimbursement tied to that employee
   * Home menu display's the user's username (Only displays name, will implement more designs)
   * Reimbursements, employees, managers are all stored in the database, PostgreSQL
+  * Employees can upload reimbursement  image receipts  when adding expense

 ## To-do List
   * Add design templates to the website for each section